Sukalevinit/CODECRAFT_GA_03/README.md

 # Task 03 – Markov Chain Text Generation

-**Internship Project – CODECRAFT**

 ## 📄 Project Description

 This project implements a basic **Markov Chain** model to generate new text sequences.
 The model is built from sample text and uses word-based transitions to simulate coherent text generation.
-This is a foundational natural language processing (NLP) task focused on probabilistic modeling of language and is part of the internship assignment at CODECRAFT.
+This is a foundational natural language processing (NLP) task focused on probabilistic modeling of language.

 ---